HyperDbg/hwdbg-website/docs/scripting.md

 # Output Policy Stage

 The last stage before sending flop-flops (possibly modified input) is the *Output Policy Stage*.
 As its name implies this stage decides how outputs should be sent over the wires (pins).
 For example, some functions are designed to block output (send zero) which in reality these functions change the policy of this stage and influence the output signal.
-Other than that, functionalities like stepping through the signals (See Section `\ref{sec:stepping_emulation}`) and pausing the signals (See Section `\ref{sec:pausing_debuggee}`) are implemented by employing this mechanism.
+Other than that, functionalities like stepping through the signals and pausing the signals are implemented by employing this mechanism.
 The following figure depicts how this mechanism is connected to the script execution stages.

 ![Script Evaluation Stages and Output Policy.](/img/figures/exec-stages-and-output-policy.jpg)